Matthijnssenslab/Leuven_ww_long/README.md

 The pre-filtering step is implemented in `scripts/create_filtered_data.R`.
 It removes known wet-lab contaminants and low-confidence hits to improve certainty of detections and downstream genomic assignments.
 We also exclude a short-amplicon contamination in Human mastadenovirus C (<2 kb).
 Two filtered datasets are produced:
 - Standard: >=1000 bp coverage or >=50% completeness, and >10 reads.
 - Relaxed: >=500 bp coverage or >=50% completeness, and >10 reads, used for analyses where low-read targets would otherwise be lost; after contaminant removal and the read-count filter, the chance of spurious low-coverage hits is reduced.
+Whenever this is used, we explicitly noted it in the manuscript.
+Otherwise, we use the general cutoffs.
+You can also follow this up in the scripts.

 ## Clinical datasets